usemoss/.github/profile/README.md

-# Hi there 👋 Welcome to InferEdge
+# Hi there 👋 Welcome to Moss

-We’re building **Supabase for AI Agents and Voice AI**.
+We’re building **Real-time Semantic Search for Conversational AI**.
-Our mission is to make **AI search, retrieval, and personalization** super fast so developers can build **real-time experiences** without worrying about the infra behind it.

 ---